-The Center for Computer Games Research was formally established in 2003, building on ongoing work in the area at the ITU since its founding in 1999.
-The center houses a multi-disciplinary research group with backgrounds in the Arts, Humanities, Social Sciences and Computer Science.
-The group performs basic and applied research, approaching games from a variety of perspectives including theoretical analysis, design, ethnographic and qualitative approaches, AI, user (cognitive and affective) modeling and player experience.
+Games research at IT University started in 1999.
+Since 2003, the Center for Computer Games Research houses a multi-disciplinary research group with backgrounds in the humanities, social sciences, the arts, and computer science.
+The group performs basic and applied research, approaching games from a variety of perspectives including theoretical analysis, design, ethnographic and qualitative approaches, AI, machine learning, cognitive and affective user modeling, and player experience.

 Members of the group are involved in editorial boards of the most respected journals in the fields of game studies, game culture, game AI and affective modeling and IEEE Task Forces focusing on games.

 News about the Center for Computer Games Research

 Game ontologies, Games and narrative, Games and addiction, Games and geographical space

 Game ontology, Self-referentiality and meta-referentiality, Ecocritical approaches to games, Comic-Games and Game-Comics, Game Characters, Game Spatiality, Narrative theory and Media theory